iwswordpress/ndc-gql/15-mutual/GUIDE.md

 Being a Graph, GQL knows all the interconnections.

 -  You can either copy and paste index0X into index.js
--  Chagne package.json to use index0x
+-  Change package.json to use index0x
 -  Use node index0x.js

 Use to show how resolution passes down

-index01 has basic Owner > Cat
+index01 has basic Carer > Cat

 ![gql](/_images/15-index01.png)